This post may contain affiliate links.

 Tip: Get there early.
 If you are visiting Playa Mantas on the weekend plan to get there super early as the parking is scarce.

-Plan to bring what you need to Playa Mantas.
-There is ample shade under trees, so we didn’t use our umbrella, but we definitely used our beach chairs.
-We packed a picnic lunch, cold water, drinks and snacks and spent all day on the beach.
+We packed a picnic lunch, cold water, drinks and snacks into a beach tote and portable cooler bag and spent all day on the beach.
 There are no bathrooms, restaurants, showers or other services on the beach.
 There are trash cans so you don’t have to pack out your trash.

 We had several wildlife visitors including ants, crows, a cute goldfish and an iguana.
 Definitely wrap up your food tightly and dispose of food trash away from your beach spot if you want to avoid having visitors around your site for the whole day.